carmen-timpau/BBO-Capstone-Project/README.md

 <ins>⚙️**Bayesian Optimisation (BO) ML Pipelines**</ins>:

-This framework transitions the approach from manual, intuitive strategy tuning to fully automated, robust machine learning workflows.
-By leveraging state-of-the-art practices, the project delivers fast, reliable, and high-quality optimisation results to tackle expensive, opaque black-box function optimisation.
+This framework transitions the approach from manual, intuitive strategy tuning to fully automated, robust and optimised machine learning workflows.
+By leveraging state-of-the-art practices, like HEBO, the project delivers fast, reliable, and high-quality Bayesian Optimisation results to tackle expensive, opaque Black-Box process optimisation in as few attempts as possible.

 <br>